shumez/cahier/190410_DeAngelisD_DiazS_2019.md

 > Figure 1.
 Schematic representation of the models and methodologies utilized to model decision-making in ecology.
 Along the horizontal axis, these models and methodologies are able to introduce greater **individual complexity** and represent more complex interactions.
 Along the vertical axis, the models' entities can be characterized by more **proximate decision-making**.
 There is more uncertainty introduced along this axis, but also a greater level of **emergence**, or higher-level behaviors resulting from lower-level interactions.

 ## 04. Movement Decisions and Their Consequences

+###### 04.P01

+2 important decisions:

+* when to move
+* where to move

+> By portraying an individual's dynamic environment and internal state in detail, ABMs can capture the two important decisions that an individual in motion must continually make: **when to move**, and **where to move**.
+The models can also be used to [derive](. "...から引き出す") the consequences of many organisms moving and interacting with each other at the same time, which gives rise to spatial patterns.

 ### 04.01.
 When to Move?